Exploring the captivating island of Zanzibar

 Sunset Cruise

-Guests can explore the coastline, fringed with coconut palm trees, and enjoy the most breathtaking sunsets while sipping on jungle juice or cocktails and eating canapés as the boat sails along the coast before it returns to the Stone Town.
+Guests can explore the scenic coastline fringed with swaying coconut palms, enjoying breathtaking sunsets while sipping on jungle juice or cocktails and savoring delicious canapés as the boat gently sails along the coast, returning to Stone Town by evening.
 (Seasonal)

 Diving